 Effective treatment for GHB addiction usually includes a combination of group and individual therapy.
 Depending on their personal circumstances and needs, patients may need to take medications to treat depression or anxiety.
 Mixing nonaddictive medications with therapy, and creating ongoing support teams and plans is one of the most effective ways to treat GHB addiction.
 Cognitive Behavioral Therapy can also help patients identify their triggers, control impulsive behavior, and curb negative thoughts, replacing them with healthier coping mechanisms.

 Once a patient completes the initial phases of emotional and physical withdrawal, they can significantly benefit from participating in long term support groups.
 Aftercare programs and support networks are critical to helping patients maintain sobriety and healthy living.

 GHB is incredibly dangerous, and addiction to the substance can lead to a deadly overdose.
 But it’s never too late to get help.
 Please reach out to a licensed treatment center with a proven track record of helping people overcome addiction and achieve sobriety.
-Mission Harbor in Santa Barbara has just a track record and are ready to receive you or your loved ones and get them on track towards an addiction-free life.
+Mission Harbor has Santa Barbara and Southern California locations, and we have just a track record and are ready to receive you or your loved ones and get them on track towards an addiction-free life.